ibm-cloud-docs/apps/ts_apps.md

 ## Org's memory limit is exceeded
 {: #ts_outofmemory}

-If you are a trial account user, you might be unable to deploy an app to {{site.data.keyword.Bluemix_notm}} if you have exceeded the memory limit of your organization.
+If you are a Lite account user, you might be unable to deploy an app to {{site.data.keyword.Bluemix_notm}} if you have exceeded the memory limit of your organization.
 You can either reduce the memory that your apps use or increase the memory quota of your account.
-The maximum memory quota for a trial account is 2 GB and can be increased only by moving to a paid account.
+The maximum memory quota for a Lite account is 256 MB and can be increased only by upgrading to a billable account.

-When you deploy an app to {{site.data.keyword.Bluemix_notm}}, you see the following error message:
+When you deploy an app to {{site.data.keyword.Bluemix_notm}}, the following error message is displayed:
 {: tsSymptoms}

 `FAILED Server error, status code: 400, error code: 100005, message: You have exceeded your organization's memory limit.`

 This error occurs when the amount of memory that is remaining for your organization is less than the amount of memory that is required by the app that you want to deploy.
-The maximum memory quota for a trial account is 2 GB.
+The maximum memory quota for a Lite account is 256 MB.
 {: tsCauses}

 You can either increase the memory quota of your account, or reduce the memory that your apps use.
 {: tsResolve}

-  * To increase the memory quota of your account, convert your trial account to a pay account.
-For information about how to convert your trial account to a pay account, see [Pay accounts](/docs/pricing/index.html#pay-accounts).
+  * To increase the memory quota of your account, upgrade your Lite account to a billable account.
+For more information, see [Upgrading your account](/docs/account/index.html#upgrade-to-paygo).
   * To reduce the memory that your apps use, use either the {{site.data.keyword.Bluemix_notm}} console or the `cf` command line interface.

     If you use the {{site.data.keyword.Bluemix_notm}} console, complete the following steps:

-    1. In the Apps Dashboard, select your app.
+    1. From your dashboard, select your app.
 The app details page opens.
     2. In the runtime pane, you can reduce the maximum memory limit or the numbers of app instances, or both, for your app.

     If you use the `cf` command line interface, complete the following steps: